cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 </pre>

-The files in your current directory need to be saved if you later want to be able to update your micro BOSH instance.
+The files in your current directory need to be saved if you later want to be able to update your MicroBOSH instance.
 They are all text files, so you can commit them to a git repository to make sure they are safe in case your bootstrap VM goes away.